ansible/ansible-navigator/docs/user_guide/index.rst

 Ansible Navigator User Guide
 ################################

-``ansible-navigator`` provides both an Ansible command passthroug mode and a more interactive texual user interface mode for creating playbooks and roles for Ansible Automation Platform.
+``ansible-navigator`` provides both an Ansible command passthrough mode and a more interactive textual user interface mode for creating playbooks and roles for Ansible Automation Platform.

 .. toctree::